angeloskath/supervised-lda/docs/site/console_applications.md

 **transform**.
 The first command is used to **train** a specific model (which can be either unsupervised or supervised or fast supervised ) from a set of input data, while the second one is used to **transform** a set of input data according to an already trained model.
-Both commands have similar formats which are presented below:
+Both commands have similar formats and are presented below:

 ```bash